 Find an event near you.

 Juneteenth is a day filled with rodeos, parades and street fairs.
 At these events, you can expect music, performances and food.
-While the pandemic has shifted the way we celebrate, many events are beginning to pop up again this year from Antioch to San Francisco to Stockton.
+There are many ways to celebrate across the Bay Area throughout June.

 Host your own backyard party.

 No events nearby?
 Try a small gathering at home instead.
 The holiday has always been about community and bringing people together.
 So, fire up the grill and host your own barbecue.
 Invite your family and friends over and enjoy a day of fun games, delicious food and great music.

 Cook some traditional foods.

 Nothing says celebration like food, whether it’s the usual barbecue favorites or traditional dishes associated with the holiday (here are a few cookbooks to get you started).
 Main courses like pork, beef or lamb are typically the stars of the show.
 Plus most meals are traditionally red to represent the resilience of the enslaved— which is why strawberry soda is a staple at every party.
 (If cooking isn’t your thing, order from a Black-owned restaurant instead.)

 Support Black-owned businesses.

 Treat yourself and shop at Black-owned businesses on Juneteenth (and beyond).
 From coffee and cupcakes to fashion and home goods, show your support to these entrepreneurs.